Lena Richard

 Lena Richard (née Paul; September 9, 1892 or 1893 - November 27, 1950) was a chef, cookbook author, restaurateur, frozen food entrepreneur, and television host from New Orleans, Louisiana.
 In 1949, Richard became the first Black woman to host her own television cooking show.
 Her show aired from October 1949 - November 1950 on local television station WDSU.

 Richard initially received her culinary education locally in New Orleans, and later in Boston where she attended the school founded by Fannie Farmer.
 She graduated in 1918 and returned to New Orleans where a few years later she opened her own catering business and several restaurants.
 She opened a cooking school in 1937 in New Orleans specifically for Black students.
-In 1939, Richard self-published Lena's Richard's Cook Book.
+In 1939, Richard self-published Lena Richard's Cook Book.
 The cookbook made her the first Black author to feature New Orleans Creole cuisine.

 Early life

-Lena Richard (née Paul) was born in New Roads, Louisiana on September 9, 1892, to Françoise Laurent and Jean-Pierre Paul.
+Lena Richard (née Paul) was born in New Roads, Louisiana, on September 9, 1892, to Françoise Laurent and Jean-Pierre Paul.
 She was baptized as Marie Aurina Paul in the Catholic Church on October 9, 1892, and was one of six children.
 At an early age, Richard moved to New Orleans, where her mother and aunt worked as domestic servants for Alice and Nugent Vairin at their home on Esplanade Avenue.
 Richard helped her mother and aunt in the kitchen after school, and upon her graduation, the Vairins hired her.
 Richard prepared lunches, then moved on to more complex dinners and events.
-Recognizing her culinary talent, in 1918 the Vairins sent Richard to Fannie Farmer’s School of Cookery in Boston.
-Talking about her time at the School, she told the New York Herald Tribune in 1939: “When I got up there, I found out in a hurry they can’t teach me much more than I know.”
+Recognizing her culinary talent, in 1918 the Vairins sent Richard to Fannie Farmer's School of Cookery in Boston.
+Talking about her time at the School, she told the New York Herald Tribune in 1939: "When I got up there, I found out in a hurry they can’t teach me much more than I know."
 After graduating from the Fannie Farmer School of Cookery she returned to New Orleans.